 Calving is a stressful time for cows, and unsurprisingly many health problems occur in the first few weeks post-calving.
 However, with careful management of the transition period, and targeted use of supplements, farmers can reduce the risk of metabolic disorders.
+Understanding the importance of hydration in fresh cows is crucial to future milk production.

 Veterinary journal InPractice describes the main factors causing the increased risk of metabolic disorders as being an open cervix and teats, reduced immunity, and a negative energy balance caused by reduced feed intake and a greater energy requirement in order to produce milk.